canonical/ubuntu-core-docs/docs/explanation/remodelling.md

 ## Compatibility

-The below permutations of the remodelling contexts are all valid:
+The below permutations of the remodeling contexts are all valid:

 | brand | store | model name | + snaps | - snaps |
 | :-- | :-- | :-- | :-- | :-- |